ghorbelhoucem/supply-room-kiosk/README.md

 ## Development notes

-- Credentials are **not** stored in `index.html` anymore.
+* Credentials are **not** stored in `index.html` or documented in the README.
-- Manager Report requires Management or Devs session.
+* Manager Report requires Management or Devs session.
-- Client availability checks are advisory; the API enforces stock under row locks.
+* Client availability checks are advisory; the API enforces stock under row locks.
-- Retries after timeout are safe when the same `client_request_id` is reused.
+* Retries after timeout are safe when the same `client_request_id` is reused.